Investing term

 The intended weights of each asset class, sector, or position in your portfolio — the shape you set on a calm day.

 Target allocation is the intended set of weights for each asset class, sector, or position in your portfolio — the shape you decide on during a calm, rational moment.
-It's the reference point you rebalance back toward as markets push you off course.
-Setting it deliberately, in advance, is what stops day-to-day emotion from quietly redesigning your portfolio.
+It's the reference point everything else is measured against: your actual mix is compared to it, and rebalancing brings you back to it.

 For example